contentstack/cli/packages/contentstack-migration/README.md

 _See code: [src/commands/cm/migration.js](https://github.com/contentstack/cli-migration/blob/v0.0.0/src/commands/cm/migration.js)_
 <!-- commandsstop -->

-### Limitation & work around
+### Points to remember

-* Support for group is not present - Work around would be pass custom schema for now to [createField](packages/contentstack-migration/docs/api-reference.md#fieldcreatefieldfield-opts--field) method.
-See example [here](packages/contentstack-migration/test/setup/examples/create-ct/create-ct-chaining.js)
+* Currently, the Migration plugin does not support Group fields migration.
+You can pass a custom schema to the createField method to migrate Group fields. [here](packages/contentstack-migration/examples/)
-* Support for global filed in not present - You can use SDK instance to create global filed and add it to content type via createField method.
-See example [here](packages/contentstack-migration/test/setup/examples/create-ct/create-ct-chaining.js)
+* Currently, the Migration plugin does not support Global fields migration.
+You can migrate Global fields by creating an SDK instance and adding it to content types using the createField method.[here](packages/contentstack-migration/examples/)
-* Support for entries not present - You can use SDK instance to create/update/delete entries for content type.
-See example [here](packages/contentstack-migration/test/setup/examples/create-ct/create-ct-chaining.js)
+* Currently, the Migration plugin does not support migration of Entries.
+You can migrate entries by creating an SDK instance to create/ update/ delete entries for your content type. [here](packages/contentstack-migration/examples/)